turbovillains/infra-setup/README.md

 Build variables are loaded from `variables.yml`.
 This file contains version definitions for all upstream images and components.

 Key environment variables (can be overridden):
-- `IMAGE_REGISTRY` - Container registry (default: cr.nrtn.dev)
+- `IMAGE_REGISTRY` - Container registry (default: cr.noroutine.me)
 - `INFRA_NAMESPACE` - Image namespace (default: infra-dev)
 - `INFRA_VERSION` - Version tag (default: git SHA or 'dev')

 ### Container Registry

-The default registry is `cr.nrtn.dev`.
+The default registry is `cr.noroutine.me`.
 This can be overridden via:
 - `--registry` flag (for `./build.sh`)
 - `IMAGE_REGISTRY` environment variable (for CI/CD)
 - `--target-registry` flag (for Dagger)